EnigmaSoft Threat Scorecard

 Infected Computers: The number of confirmed and suspected cases of a particular threat detected on infected computers as reported by SpyHunter.

 |First Seen:||July 24, 2009|

 Mediaplex is a tracking cookie you may encounter while surfing the internet.
 It may be encountered under different names, such as Conversant.
 No matter its name in its current iteration, you can be sure it's more of a nuisance than a dangerous threat.
 It is a type of cookie used to collect and keep information.
 Users are advised to remove Mediaplex from their system if they believe it can't be trusted.
 Removing it would be a safe bet if no service you employed was using the cookie.

 Where Does Mediaplex Come From & What Does It Want?

 Mediaplex often comes as a browser add-on.
 This distribution may take place when installing freeware apps or bundled software.
 If you tend to download apps from third-party sources, you may encounter this cookie accidentally.

-When the Mediaplex components load, they may bombard users with advertisements that if clicked upon may cause site loads or modification of Internet settings rendering alternative pages as a default home page or new tab page.
+When the Mediaplex components load, they may bombard users with advertisements that, once clicked, may cause site redirects or browser settings modifications, rendering alternative pages as your default home page, new tab page, and default search engine.